3 Common Maltese Behaviour Problems (And How To Fix Them)

 Problem 3: Difficulty with Housetraining

-Why it happens: Tiny bladders (they can only hold small amounts of urine) combined with centuries of being carried everywhere and using indoor potty solutions.
-They were palace dogs who used designated indoor areas and were never required to "hold it" like larger working breeds.
+Why it happens: Tiny bladders can only hold small amounts of urine.
+Combined with centuries of being carried everywhere and using indoor potty solutions—they were palace dogs who used designated indoor areas.
+They were never required to "hold it" like larger working breeds.
 Their small size makes accidents less noticeable to owners, leading to inconsistent correction and reinforcement of indoor elimination.

-The fix: Implement "frequent schedule" with bathroom breaks every 2-3 hours minimum (puppies need every 1-2 hours) - their bladders physically cannot hold more.
+Implement frequent scheduling with bathroom breaks every 2-3 hours minimum.
+Puppies need every 1-2 hours.
+Their bladders physically cannot hold more.

-Use "designated spot" training with consistent location and command: take them to the exact same spot every time, say "go potty," and reward within 3 seconds of elimination.
+Use "designated spot" training.
+Take them to the exact same spot every time, say "go potty", and reward within 3 seconds of elimination.

-Consider indoor potty options (grass pads, pee pads in designated area) as historically appropriate for the breed - they were bred to use indoor facilities and this may be more realistic than expecting them to signal and hold it for hours.
+Consider indoor potty options like grass pads or pee pads in a designated area.
+This is historically appropriate for the breed—they were bred to use indoor facilities.
+This may be more realistic than expecting them to signal and hold it for hours.

 Is a Maltese Right for a New Owner?